MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/use-powershell-to-perform-a-staged-migration-to-microsoft-365.md

 This article walks you through the tasks involved with for a staged email migration using Exchange Online PowerShell.
 The topic, [What you need to know about a staged email migration](/Exchange/mailbox-migration/what-to-know-about-a-staged-migration), gives you an overview of the migration process.
 When you're comfortable with the contents of that article, use this one to begin migrating mailboxes from one email system to another.

 > [!NOTE]
-> You can also use the Exchange admin center to perform staged migration.
+> You can also use the <a href="https://go.microsoft.com/fwlink/p/?linkid=2059104" target="_blank">Exchange admin center</a> to perform staged migration.
 See [Perform a staged migration of email to Microsoft 365](/Exchange/mailbox-migration/perform-a-staged-migration/perform-a-staged-migration).

 ## What do you need to know before you begin?